gbroiles/redditwipe/README.md

 # redditwipe
 Python GUI to overwrite, then delete Reddit comments/submissions

-Content is edited to garbage text twice, *then* deleted, so that hopefully "undeleted" information will reflect the garbage text, not the actual text.
+Text submissions and comments are edited to garbage text twice, *then* deleted, so that hopefully "undeleted" information will reflect the garbage text, not the actual text.
+Link submissions are just deleted, since I haven't figured out a way to change them after they're posted.

 Intended for Python 3.
 Developed (so far) on Windows, but should run with minimal or no changes on OS X and Linux (thanks, wxPython!)